febsusi/Data-Analyst-Data-Science-Project/README.md

 Description: The dataset contains 2511 records as of May 2021.
 There is a list of lenders with user_name,	loan_duration,	loan_grade,	lender_interest, total_purchase, order_status,	order_type,	order_date,	product, and	sub_product.
 The project includes the following steps: data loading, data cleaning and preprocessing, EDA (exploratory data analysis), Encoding variable, Scaling variable, Split Data Train and Test, Predictive modelling using the K-Nearest Neighbor (KNN) algorithm.

-Skills: data cleaning, data analysis, descriptive statistics, data visualization.
+Skills: data cleaning, data analysis, descriptive statistics, data visualization, supervised learning model.
 Technology: Tableau, Python, Pandas, Numpy, Seaborn, Matplotlib.
 Results: Predictive modeling with the k-nearest neighbors' algorithm as supervised learning.
 In this project, I need to identify which users have the potential to be Mass/White/Silver/Gold lenders so that the company can upsell these lenders based on their predicted class.

 - Clustering and Credit Scoring Fintech Project